Stolarsky's invariance principle for finite metric spaces: Extensions and open questions

 Since $g_i\ge 0$ for all $i$, the function $\gamma(t)$ is monotone nonincreasing, and the calculation in \eqref{eq:cap2} takes the following form:

 where $u$ is any fixed point in $\cX.$ Similarly, Eq.~\eqref{eq:sq1} takes the form

-Using \eqref{eq:Gsq1} and \eqref{eq:Gcap2} in \eqref{eq:DGt} finishes the proof. \end{proof} Relation \eqref{eq:GSP} applies to any finite metric space.
-For connected spaces such as $S^d$, weighed versions of the invariance principle were earlier considered in \cite{Skriganov2020,Skriganov2019}.
-In the case of the Hamming space ${\cX}=\{0,1\}^n,$ we can write \eqref{eq:GSP} in a more specific form relying on the results of the previous sections.
+Using \eqref{eq:Gsq1} and \eqref{eq:Gcap2} in \eqref{eq:DGt} finishes the proof. \end{proof} For connected spaces such as $S^d$, weighed versions of the invariance principle were earlier considered in \cite{Brauchart2013,Skriganov2020,Skriganov2019}.
+Relation \eqref{eq:GSP} applies to any finite metric space.
+In the case of the Hamming space ${\cX_n}=\{0,1\}^n,$ we can write \eqref{eq:GSP} in a more specific form relying on the results of the previous sections.
 Rewriting \eqref{eq:Gcap2} we obtain